freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

 You can then simply use the `slashCommand` method, give it the command name, the command method, and then configure your command.

+!!! tip
+    You are allowed to not add any command at all, for example, if the `guild` in `GuildApplicationCommandManager` isn't a guild you want the command to appear in.

 [//]: # (TODO add tip with live template)

 !!! example